-Welcome to the another edition of our Expert Series!
-In this interview series, our goal is to bring you the most up to date tips, tricks and best practices according to the brightest people in the industry.
+Welcome to another edition of our Expert Series!
+In these interviews, our goal is to bring you the most up to date tips, tricks and best practices according to the brightest people in the industry.

 Meet Our Expert

 Today we’re excited to chat about Instagram hashtags with Taylor Loren, Content Marketing Manager and all-around social media guru.

 - She works at Later, the #1 marketing platform for Instagram which lets brands aggregate, plan, grow their audience, and share social content to Instagram, Facebook, Twitter and Pinterest

 - She’s also the co-founder of the popular travel blog Local Wanderer and a loyal Kardashian fan